QUESTIONS ABOUT THE ALTERNATIVES

 What happens next?

-The public and affected agencies can provide comments about Central Alternatives 1A and 1B at public hearings in both states and via several other communications channels through February 8, 2019.
+The public and affected agencies provided comments about Central Alternatives 1A and 1B at public hearings in both states and via several other communications channels.
 The decision on whether to recommend Central Alternative 1A or Central Alternative 1B (whether to toll the US 41 bridge) will be based on continuing financial analysis, federal grant availability and comments received on the DEIS.
 Once a decision is reached, the public and agencies will be notified prior to publication of the Final Environmental Impact Statement (FEIS) and Record of Decision (ROD).

 What were the preliminary alternatives for a new I-69 Ohio River Crossing?